KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 the less it requires **external scaffolding**.

 At this point,
-there is no moral “ought” —
+there is no moral "ought" —
 only **attunement**
 to that which sustains: